Woman with Lyme meningitis getting an ear exam.

 • “This case report highlights the importance of collecting a complete medical history in all cases of facial palsy and sudden hearing loss while presenting an infrequent clinical presentation of early disseminated Lyme disease with neuroborreliosis.”

-• “… no literature reports association or correlation between [sudden sensorineural hearing loss] and facial palsy except for one case report in which they have been described after a tick bite.”
+• “…no literature reports association or correlation between sudden sensorineural hearing loss and facial palsy except for one case report in which they were described after a tick bite.”

-• “One of the most peculiar features of neuroborreliosis can manifest up to 1 year after a disseminated infection, as in this case report.”
+• “One of the most peculiar features of neuroborreliosis can manifest up to one year after a disseminated infection, as in this case report.”

 Why Symptoms Appeared One Year Later

-• Immune suppression: Stress, illness, or other factors weaken immune control of chronic infection
+• Immune suppression: stress or illness may weaken immune control of infection

-• Gradual CNS invasion: Spirochetes slowly infiltrate meninges and cranial nerves
+• Gradual central nervous system invasion: organisms slowly infiltrate meninges and cranial nerves

-This delayed presentation is why asking about tick exposure within the past year — not just recent weeks — is essential when evaluating unexplained neurologic symptoms.
+This delayed presentation underscores why clinicians should ask about tick exposure within the past year when evaluating unexplained neurologic symptoms.

 Clinical Perspective

-Third, the rapid progression from hearing loss to facial palsy within 24 hours indicates aggressive neurologic involvement.
-When cranial nerve deficits develop or worsen acutely, this signals active inflammation requiring immediate treatment.
+Third, rapid progression from hearing loss to facial palsy indicates aggressive neurologic involvement requiring urgent treatment.

 Frequently Asked Questions